Nivani/https-development/README.md

 This repository demonstrates how you can use HTTPS in development with any server, without changing any code.
 We can do this by running a reverse proxy that will handle HTTPS for us.
-I tried Traefik and NGINX.
-Traefik was easier to configure.
+After trying Traefik and NGINX, Traefik was easier to configure.

-The `tls-test-server` is a test application that demonstrates the use of HTTPS, websockets (WSS) and server-sent events.
+The `test-app` is a test application that demonstrates the use of HTTPS, websockets (WSS) and server-sent events.

 # Getting started